-Our webinar taking place on Thursday 18 October at 3.30pm is aimed at primary and secondary school music teachers, heads of department, head teachers, peripatetic teachers and music leaders, and parents and carers.
+Trinity College London is offering a free one-hour webinar aimed at primary and secondary school music teachers, heads of department, head teachers, peripatetic teachers and music leaders, and parents and carers.

-The webinar will be hosted by our Music Education Hubs Associate, Ruth Jones.
-She will be joined by:
+The webinar is hosted by our Music Education Hubs Associate, Ruth Jones, along with:

 Jimmy Rotheram, musician and Music Coordinator at Feversham Primary Academy and Anita Holford who is a freelance writer and communications practitioner, specialising in helping music and arts organisations to communicate the value and impact of what they do.